olivierlourme/iot-store-display/README.md

 **Cloud IoT Core architecture**, **devices firmware & provision** and **Cloud Function & web app setups** are all extensively described in [this Medium post](https://medium.com/@o.lourme/gcp-cloudiotcore-esp32-mongooseos-1st-5c88d8134ac7).

 ## Live demo
 A live demo corresponding to the web app presented in this repository is avalaible [here](https://hello-cloud-iot-core.firebaseapp.com/).
 There are two devices, one "indoor" and one "outdoor".
-Each one makes a measure every minute.
-The last 1500 measures are plotted for each device, corresponding to approximately 24 hours.
+Each one makes a measure every two minutes.
+The last 750 measures are plotted for each device, corresponding to approximately 24 hours.